chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/rolebinding-terraform-gh/index.md

 export GITHUB_TEAM=<your GitHub team slug>
 ```

 Following that, you will need to provide Terraform with your GitHub personal access token so it can access information related to your GitHub organization.
-Rather than hard coding your token into the Terraform configruation or havint Terraform prompt you to enter it manually, you can create an environment variable named `GITHUB_TOKEN` which Terraform will automatically use.
+Rather than hard coding your token into the Terraform configuration or having Terraform prompt you to enter it manually, you can create an environment variable named `GITHUB_TOKEN` which Terraform will automatically use.
 Create this variable with the following command.

 ```sh
 export GITHUB_TOKEN=<your GitHub token>